KomendaKacper/KomendaKacper/README.md

 ## Hi there! 👋

 Welcome to my GitHub profile!
-I'm Kacper, a second-year student at AGH University of Science and Technology in Krakow, where I'm pursuing a degree in Automation and Robotics.
+I'm Kacper, a second-year student at AGH University of Science and Technology in Krakow, where I'm pursuing a degree in Automatics and Robotics.
 I'm passionate about becoming a Python Developer.

 ### My Skills